Portfolio-Advanced-software/.github/profile/README.md

 1.2: Sprint 1
 For my individual project I created a C1 & C2 model to base my project on.
 The architecture can be found [here](https://github.com/Portfolio-Advanced-software/.github/blob/main/BingeBuster/Architecture.md).
+Besides that I spent a lot of time figuring out how to create Dockerfiles and how to run MetaTrader inside a Docker container.
+I wrote a little tutorial about it that can be found [here](https://github.com/Portfolio-Advanced-software/.github/blob/main/Documentation/Creating%20docker%20container%20running%20MetaTrader%205.md).
+Finally I created a little POC to test communication between two GO servers using rabbitMQ that can be found [here](https://github.com/Portfolio-Advanced-software/GO-RabbitMQ-POC)